matrix-org/matrix-spec/content/client-server-api/_index.md

 ##### Client metadata

-In OAuth 2.0, clients register a set of metadata values with the authorization server, which associates it with a newly generated `client_id`.
+In OAuth 2.0, clients register a set of metadata values with the authorisation server, which associates it with a newly generated `client_id`.
 These values are used to describe the client to the user and define how the client interacts with the server.